sanyambassi/thales-cm-pgp-key-manager/README.md

 - Import PGP keys (either by pasting key contents or uploading a key file)
 - Export PGP keys directly from the CipherTrust Manager
 - Display operation results in the browser
-- Works with authentication that includes `domain` and `auth_domain` for CipherTrust Manager
+- Supports domains on CipherTrust Manager

 ## Prerequisites